HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </init>
 ```

-The sample code above defines a collection that uses the `id` key as a unique criterion.
-If there is one more data item with `id` as `2` in the dictionary array used to initialize this collection, the previous data item with `id` as `2` will be overwritten by the data item with `id` as `2` later . for example,
+The sample code above defines a collection that uses `id` key as a unique criterion.
+If there is one more data item with `id` as `2` in the dictionary array used to initialize this collection, the previous data item with `id` as `2` will be overwritten by the data item with `id` as `2` later .
+For example,

 ```hvml
      <init as="users" uniquely against="id">